Dornsife Celebrates National Public Health Week

 Now more than ever, the importance of public health is being demonstrated throughout the country and our world.

-Join the Dornsife community from your home as we come together to celebrate NPHW from Monday, April 6 - Friday, April 12, 2020.
+The Dornsife community will come together to celebrate NPHW from Monday, April 5 - Friday, April 11, 2021.

 Monday, April 6, 2020:

-National Public Health Week kicked off with a webinar on pandemics on April 6 from 4:00 - 5:30 pm EST.
+National Public Health Week kicked off with a webinar on pandemics.

 Tuesday, April 7, 2020:

-The Delta Omega Chapters at Drexel University’s Dornsife School of Public Health and Rutger’s School of Public Health hosted a webinar about maternal and child health on April 7 from 5:00 - 6:00 pm EST.
+The Delta Omega Chapters at Drexel University’s Dornsife School of Public Health and Rutger’s School of Public Health hosted a webinar about maternal and child health.

 Thursday, April 9, 2020: